 This option is the most drastic of the options and creates the most work as well it takes the most time.

-- Ensure your hand painted wood sign is completely dry
+- Ensure your hand-painted wall or wood project is completely dry

-- With an 80-Grit sandpaper sand down your painted wood sign either by hand sanding or by Orbital sander – (Preferably Orbital sander)
+- With 80-Grit sandpaper sand down your wall or painted wood project either by hand sanding or with a Finish sander.

-- Switch to a 120-Grit sandpaper and hand sand or use your Orbital sander)
+- Switch to a 120-Grit sandpaper and hand sand or use your Finish sander

-- Ensure your wood sign is clean from dust and debris by either blowing clean with an air compressor or wiping with a clean cloth or microfiber cloth.
+- Ensure your wall or wood project is clean from dust and debris by either blowing clean with an air compressor or wiping with a clean cloth or microfiber cloth.

-- Begin painting your wood sign again for fixing paint mistakes you made on your wood sign.
+- Begin painting your wall or wood project again for fixing paint drips and painting mistakes you made.

 If you would like to see what products I’m using and purchase you can see my recommended products here – “Recommended Products“

-Paint Over Your Wood Sign To Fix Painting Mistakes
+2. Paint Over Your Wall or Wood Project To Fix Paint Drip or Painting Mistakes

-Looking at the same problem as listed above you have a painted wood sign which when you hand-painted, you miscalculated the spacing and it is either too far to the left, right, top, or bottom.
+Looking at the same problem as listed above you have a painted wall or wood project which when you hand-painted, you miscalculated the spacing and it is either too far to the left, right, top, or bottom.

-I wondered about going through all the hand sanding or Orbital sanding as mentioned above why not paint over it?
+I wondered about going through all the hand sanding or Finish sanding as mentioned above why not paint over it?
 If I was to paint over, as I found in my research, with the noted video below, will it work and will it look bad?

-Painting over your painted wood sign to fix your painting mistake is something you should think about and possibly be creative with.
-Do you recreate your original piece or add a new appearance, something subtle which gives it the extra pop you are looking for?
+Painting over your painted wall or wood project to fix your paint drip or painting mistake is something you should think about and possibly be creative with.
+Do you recreate your original piece or add a new appearance with something subtle which gives it the extra pop you are looking for?

 I really liked the look of the finished product with the crackle background paint and decided to push forward with repainting it with the new background as depicted in the below video.